KaiYan289/RLpapersnote/README.md

 60. When developing a new architecture for deep learning, you cannot simply considering throwing a dart randomly and hoping it can work.
 You should deviate from original design gradually, or, stand on the shoulders of the giants.

-61. You should never use gradient descent along with weight decay.
-The gradient descent take effect **Before** weight decay, thus greatly amplifying the weight decay factor and cause the training to be weird.
+61. You should never use gradient clipping along with weight decay.
+The gradient clipping take effect **Before** weight decay, thus greatly amplifying the weight decay factor and cause the training to be weird.

 # Useful Linux Debugging Commands